jossai87/bedrock-agents-streamlit/README.md

-# AWS Setup Guide for Bedrock Agent with Streamlit
+# Setup Agent with Amazon Bedrock and Streamlit

 ## Introduction
 This guide details the setup process for an Amazon Bedrock agent on AWS, which will include setting up S3 buckets, a knowledge base, an action group, and a Lambda function.
 The agent is designed for dynamically creating an investment company portfolio based on specific parameters, and providing a Q&A capability to domain data.
 We will use the Streamlit framework for the user interface.